1118 H.J. Patterson Hall

 Maryland Semester (Maryland-In), Maryland Short-Term & Freshmen Abroad Programs

 EA directly sponsors and administers a wide array of semester and short-term opportunities in partnership with UMD academic departments.
 These options allow students to receive UMD resident credit.
-These include semester programs in Buenos Aires, Copenhagen, Florence, Perugia, Nice, Seville, Berlin, Barcelona, Rome and Beijing, as well as more than 70 short term courses taught by Maryland faculty during the summer, winter term, and spring break in locations ranging from Morocco to Brazil.
+These include semester programs in Buenos Aires, Copenhagen, Florence, Perugia, Nice, Seville, Berlin, Barcelona, Rome and Stockholm, as well as more than 70 short-term courses taught by Maryland faculty during the summer, winter term, and spring break in locations ranging from Morocco to Brazil.
 This also includes Terrapin Take Off pre-freshman summer programs and Destination Abroad fall semester programs in Rome and Sydney for spring admitted freshmen.
-In addition to high-quality instruction, UMD programs offer cultural activities, internships, and service opportunities to help students maximize their engagement with the host-country culture.
+In addition to high-quality instruction, UMD programs offer cultural activities, internships, and service opportunities to help students maximize their engagement with the host country’s culture.

 Approved Programs and Affiliate Programs

-EA administers a wide range of programs in collaboration with vetted study abroad providers and universities, including The Council on International Educational Exchange (CIEE), the Institute for the International Education of Students (IES Abroad), The Education Abroad Network (TEAN), American Councils (ACTR), SIT Study Abroad, and the University Studies Abroad Consortium (USAC).
+EA administers a wide range of programs in collaboration with vetted study abroad providers and universities, including the Council on International Educational Exchange (CIEE), the Institute for the International Education of Students (IES Abroad), the Education Abroad Network (TEAN), American Councils (ACTR), SIT Study Abroad, CET Academic Programs and the University Studies Abroad Consortium (USAC).

 UMD students who wish to study abroad through other institutions must petition to do so.
 The first step in this process is to speak with an EA advisor.
 Petitioners must demonstrate a compelling academic reason to participate in a non-approved program and that the program in question meets the same standards required of approved programs.
 EA strongly encourages students to explore its extensive list of affiliated and approved programs before beginning the petition process.